Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 Validator giving error for google maps format.

 # Lighthouse Testing
 The initial lighthouse accessibillity score was in the low 80s and identified that the colour scheme used did not contrast enough.
 As a result I changed the colour scheme to a darker shade of blue.
+Lighthouse also identified a missing title in the google map iframe which I added.
+Lastly lighthouse suggested an issue with the order on the page of h1,h2 headers etc which was also amended to give a 100% score.